 Samsung says that all of its 2017 UHD TVs, including its premium QLED TVs, support the new HDR10+ standard.
-There’s good news if you bought a Samsung TV last year too, as Samsung’s 2016 UHD TVs will be adding support for the new standard via a firmware update currently scheduled to land in the second half of this year.
+There’s good news if you bought a Samsung TV last year, too, as Samsung’s 2016 UHD TVs got support for HDR10+ via a firmware update released over the summer.

-When it comes to content, Amazon Video will be among the first services to provide HDR10+ programming.
+When it comes to content, Amazon Video is the first major video service to provide HDR10+ programming.
 Samsung has also partnered with MulticoreWare to integrate HDR10+ into the x265 High-Efficiency Video Coding (HEVC) codec, which is used in many commercial encoding systems, making it easier for video providers to offer the new standard.
 The Netflix senior product manager of its partner ecosystem, Richard Smith, recently told TechRadar that the service would possibly be open to supporting HDR10+ in the future, but this is not currently planned.

 HDR10+ is far from the only HDR standard available, so if you’re feeling a little confused, we’ve taken a look at the various formats and how they compare to each other.